openstackwurtzitecommunity/openstackwurtzite-baseimage/README.md

 # openstackwurtzite-baseimage

-This is the base image used for all containers.
+This is the openstackwurtzite base image, this base image is used to create all containers.
+This base image is created from a CentOS 7 image.